LydiaStefanova-NOAA/CompareRunsRT/README.md

 VALD: number of valid points (i.e., points with the given STYP and non-missing data)
 MIN/MAX/MEAN: self-explanatory
 RMS : RMS difference between two experiments
-SRMS: RMS difference normalized by the mean
+SRMS: RMS difference divided by the mean
 %UP : % of points within the given STYP that have increased in value between the two runs
 %DN : % of points within the given STYP that have decreased in value between the two runs
 *note that  %UP and %DN don't add up to 0 because the points with no change are not assigned to either